laneslexicon/lexicon_documentation/docs/user-guide/tabsets.md

 Use the load dialog to restore saved pages:

+<a name="tabsetlist"></a>
 ![Load Tabset Dialog](/images/loadtabs.png)

-An entire tabset or parts of a tabset, or multiple tabsets can be reloaded by using the 'Open all' checkbox and/or using the 'Select tabs' button,
+An entire tabset or parts of a tabset, or multiple tabsets can be reloaded by using the 'Open all' checkbox and/or using the 'Select tabs' button to show the dialog listing the tabs contained in the tabset.

 #### Edit